Skip to content

 • Select @BusinessEnd("2020-06-19", year, -0) as Date

-• Function will return “2020-06-18” as the business end date.
+This function returns “2020-06-18” as the business end date.

 Calendar Dates